ristiisa/pocketrgb-et/README.md

 ## What's changed?

+* The title screens of have been changed to the match the Japanese releases.
+(Mostly Slide Animation For Red and Green and the Whoosh are still missing)
+* Restored Japanese SGB Palettes and Boarders (Slight tweaks: Blue - Aligned pokeball shadows to a center glow rather then all over the place, Red - Kept the word "Red" centered rather then making it off center like jp)
 * Any bugs present in the original Red and Green that are not in International Red and Blue are not present and viceversa.
-* The title screen of Pokemon Red and Green has been changed to the original Japanese release.
-* Pokémon Blue's wild Pokémon data has been edited to the Japanese release.
-Pokémon Green uses US Blue's wild data.
+* Pocket Monsters Blue Version's wild Pokémon data has been edited to the Japanese release.
+Pocket Monsters Green Version uses US Blue's wild data.
-* Pokémon Red and Green now use the original Cerulean Cave layout.
+* Pocket Monsters Red and Green now use the original Cerulean Cave layout.
-* Pokémon Red and Green use their Overworld and Pokémon graphics from their original release.
+* Pocket Monsters Red and Green use their Overworld and Pokémon graphics from their original release.
-* Pokémon Green loads its unique Super Game Boy Palette.
+* Pocket Monsters Green Version loads its unique Super Game Boy Palette.
-* Each game's Super Game Boy Border now has text saying "POKEMON!" where "POCKET MONSTERS!" normally is in the Japanese version.
 * Fixed Glitch where Haunters from in-game trades wouldn't evolve.
 * Fixed The "Presents" Under the Game Freak logo not appearing where its supposed to.
 * Restores the original flashing lights for the moves "Thunderbolt" and "Hyper Beam".
 * Original map border layout from the japanese version restored.
 * Translated Red and Green Pokédex entries.
-* The gym leader names in the trainer card restored.
+* Gym leader names in the trainer card are restored.

 ## Screenshots